Why Emergency Prep Isn’t Just for Preppers: 7 Must-Have Items

 6. Hygiene and First Aid Gear

-Keeping up on hygiene is not only about making sure everyone smells ok, but it is also about health.
+Keeping up on hygiene is not only about making sure everyone smells okay, but it is also about health.
 Those that can continue to keep up on basic hygiene needs will have fewer health problems down the road.

 Basic Hygiene Items